BurkovBA/BurkovBA.github.io/content/blog/2021-06-17-1/index.md

 with expectations of $np_2$ and $np_3$ and variance of $np_2(1-p_2)$ and $np_3(1-p_3)$ respectively.

-Sum of 2 gaussian random variables is gaussian with expectation equal to sum of expectations and variance equal to sum of variances, this fact [can be proved using either conolutions or Fourier transform](https://en.wikipedia.org/wiki/Sum_of_normally_distributed_random_variables) (known as characteristic functions in theory of probabilities).
+Sum of 2 gaussian random variables is gaussian with expectation equal to sum of expectations and variance equal to sum of variances, this fact [can be proved using either convolutions or Fourier transform](https://en.wikipedia.org/wiki/Sum_of_normally_distributed_random_variables) (traditionally known as characteristic functions in the field theory of probabilities).

 Obviously, $\mathbb{E}\xi = np_2p_3 - np_3p_2 = 0$ and $Var\xi = \frac{np_2(1-p_2)p_3^2 - np_3(1-p_3)p_2^2}{np_2p_3(p_2+p_3)} = 1$.
 Thus, $\xi^2 \sim \chi_1^2$.
 This concludes our proof.

-The proof was following the logic of [this paper's](https://arxiv.org/pdf/1808.09171.pdf) proof number 6.
+The proof was following the logic of proof number 6 from [this paper about 7 ways to prove Pearson's test](https://arxiv.org/pdf/1808.09171.pdf).